Temple of Hephaestus: Name

-Hephaestus is the patron god of metal working, craftsmanship, and fire.
+Hephaestus was believed to be the patron god of metal working, craftsmanship, and fire.
 There were numerous potters' workshops and metal-working shops in the vicinity of the temple, as befits the temple's honoree.
 Archaeological evidence suggests that there was no earlier building on the site except for a small sanctuary that was burned during the Second Persian invasion of Greece in 480 BC.
 The name Theseion or Temple of Theseus was attributed to the monument in modern times under the mistaken assumption that it housed the remains of the Athenian hero Theseus, brought back to the city from the island of Skyros by Kimon in 475 BC, but refuted after inscriptions from within the temple associated it firmly with Hephaestus.

 Construction

 After the Battle of Plataea, the Greeks swore never to rebuild their sanctuaries destroyed by the Persians during their invasion of Greece, but to leave them in ruins, as a perpetual reminder of the war.
 The Athenians directed their funds towards rebuilding their economy and strengthening their influence in the Delian League.
 When Pericles came to power, he envisioned a grand plan for transforming Athens into the centre of Greek power and culture.
 Construction started in 449 BC, and some scholars believe the building not to have been completed for some three decades, funds and workers having been redirected towards the Parthenon.
 The western frieze was completed between 445–440 BC, during which time the statue of Athena Hephaistia had been added to the shrine next to the cult statue of Hephaestus, while the eastern frieze, the western pediment and several changes in the building's interior are dated by these scholars to 435–430 BC, largely on stylistic grounds.
 It was only during the Peace of Nicias (421–415 BC) that the roof was completed and the cult images were installed.

+Recent photogrammetric analysis of the north side of the cella has revealed a minute discrepancy in the architrave's leveling, suggesting that the builders adjusted the slope by a few centimeters to account for a subsidence in the limestone bedrock.